-Die Welt focuses on news, politics, sports, entertainment, business, technology, and publishes in-depth interviews with politicians, as well as articles on investigative reporting.
+Die Welt focuses on news, politics, sports, entertainment, business, and technology and publishes in-depth interviews with politicians and articles on investigative reporting.
 Currently, its editor-in-chief is Dagmar Rosenfeld.

 Funded by / Ownership

-Die Welt is owned by Axel Springer SE, which owns numerous publications include Bild, Business Insider, and Fakt.
+Die Welt is owned by Axel Springer SE, which owns numerous publications, including Bild, Business Insider, and Fakt.
 Revenue is derived through subscriptions and advertisements.
 Financial annual reports of Axel Springer can be found here.

 Analysis / Bias

-In review, Die Welt publishes articles with emotionally loaded language such as “New York Times” explains the German exception.”
-The article states “How does Germany succeed?
+In review, Die Welt publishes articles with emotionally loaded language, such as “New York Times” explains the German exception.”
+The report states, “How does Germany succeed?
 Experts give five reasons – one has to do with Angela Merkel.”
 Die Welt also publishes articles with a critical tone about German center-left SPD co-leader Norbert Walter-Borjans, and his tax policy: “(Calculate) with Norbert Walter-Borjans.”
 On the issues, they report with balance, representing all sides.
-For example, this story on immigration reports only the facts from surveys conducted in Germany regarding immigration: The majority of Germans think there is too much immigration.
+For example, this story on immigration says only the facts from surveys conducted in Germany regarding immigration: The majority of Germans think there is too much immigration.

-When it comes to sourcing Die Welt often hyperlinks to itself as well as to credible sources such as the New York Times, and sources to lesser-known, but high factual sites such as de.statista, and world population review.
-When covering world news, pertaining to the USA, they cover the Trump administration with a critical tone such as in this article “US President Donald Trump claims he’s ‘not a racist’ after controversial remark.”
+When it comes to sourcing, Die Welt often hyperlinks to itself and to credible sources such as the New York Times and sources to lesser-known but high factual sites such as de.statista and world population review.
+When covering world news about the USA, they cover the Trump administration with a critical tone, such as in this article, “US President Donald Trump claims he’s ‘not a racist’ after the controversial remark.”

 Failed Fact Checks

-Overall, we rate Die Welt Right-Center biased based on story selection that slightly favors the right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(M. Huitsing 5/19/2020)
+Overall, we rate Die Welt right-center biased based on story selection that slightly favors the right.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(M. Huitsing 5/19/2020) Updated (07/20/2022)